Matt139-git/mega-drive-template/README.md

 # mega-drive-template
-Template for Developing Software for SEGA Mega Drive using SGDK
+Template for developing software for the Sega Mega Drive/Genesis using SGDK.